How to Play Intervals on Guitar (With Shapes and Examples)

 Octave shapes

-Octave interval examples on guitar
+Octave Interval shape examples on guitar

-Applying intervals to scales
+Applying Intervals to Scales

-Intervals guitar chart
+Intervals on guitar chart

 By knowing where your intervals are on the fretboard, you can figure out how to play any scale if you know the formula.
 For example, the Major scale has the following intervals in relation to the root note: Major 2nd, Major 3rd, Perfect 4th, Perfect 5th, Major 6th, and Major 7th.